the-anweddol-project/Anweddol-client/docs/source/developer_section/cli/json_output.md

 {
 	"status": "ERROR",
 	"message": "An error occured",
-	"data": {
+	"result": {
 		"error": ERROR
 	}
 }
 ```

+- *ERROR*

-- `ERROR` : The error class that was raised
+  The error class that was raised.

 ### `create` sub-command